straut12/sj4u-gh/_pages/ref/coding/python.md

 \__method or \__attribute  : Not recommended.
 Makes the method/attribute private and can't be accessed outside the class.
 'Stronger' enforcement.
 Will cause naming   mangling (ie will become Class._Class__method)
 \__method__or \__attr__ : Indicates a special or magic Python method.
 Do not use for your own naming.

+- self keyword is passed into methods to let python know that it's not just a simple function but a method connected to that class.
+So 'self' connects methods to the class.
 - default constructor will only have one argument, self, which is referencing the instance being constructed.
-- parameterized constructor can have extra arguments you pass to it
+- parameterized constructor can have extra arguments you pass to it.

 **Helpful Troubleshooting Commands**